 New Zealand Medicines and Medical Devices Safety Authority (Medsafe) is accountable for the regulation of therapeutic products in New Zealand.
 Medsafe ensures that medicines meet acceptable standards of safety and quality.
 They also provide information about medicine to health care professionals, consumers, and industry professionals.
 Information is provided on medicines, devices, dietary supplements, safety, news and events, and publications.

 New Zealand's Pharmaceutical Management Agency (PHARMAC) is responsible for the safe production of medicine and medical devices.
 PHARMAC provides information to citizens and healthcare professionals regarding drugs and devices.
-PHARMAC is also now responsible for management of hospital pharmaceuticals
+PHARMAC is also now responsible for the management of hospital pharmaceuticals

 The Norwegian Medicines Agency (NoMA) is responsible for updating and safeguarding public and animal health by ensuring the efficacy, quality, and safety of medicines.
 NoMA is also responsible for the authorization, pricing, and classification of medicines.
 Furthermore, NoMA provides information about clinical trials, regulatory affairs, and pharmacovigilance.